Gallbladder Cancer: Staging and Treatment

 • Stage I: The tumor has grown into more layers of the gallbladder like the lamina propria or the muscularis (muscle layer).
 The tumor has not spread to lymph nodes or other organs.

 • Stage IV (A or B): The tumor has grown into the veins/arteries that go into the liver or 2 organs outside of the liver.
-There is tumor spread to the lymph nodes and other organs.
+The tumor has spread to the lymph nodes and other organs.

 Your provider may also use the grade of your cancer when planning your treatment.
 The grade tells more about what the tumor cells look like under the microscope.
 The grade can be 1-3.
-Higher grade tumors may grow faster.
-If the cancer can be removed by surgery, it is called resectable.
-If not, it is unresectable.
-This can also impact your treatment plan.
+Higher-grade tumors may grow faster.

 How is gallbladder cancer treated?